The Official Soho London Directory

 Romilly Street

-Romilly Street, tucked between Soho’s famous Greek Street and Shaftesbury Avenue, carries a name that honours Samuel Romilly, a respected legal reformer in the early 19th century.
-Known for his push to reduce the number of crimes punishable by death, Romilly left a mark on British justice, and the street pays tribute to his work.
-The street itself forms part of central London’s vibrant West End, just a short walk from Leicester Square and Tottenham Court Road stations, making it easily reachable by public transport.
+Romilly Street runs between Greek Street and Shaftesbury Avenue in Soho.
+It honours Samuel Romilly, a legal reformer of the early 19th century who pushed to cut the number of crimes punishable by death.
+He left his mark on British justice, and the street carries his name in tribute.
+Leicester Square and Tottenham Court Road are both a short walk off, so it is easy to reach.

 The Soho GazetteDelivered weekly to your inboxJoin 12,000+ Soho insiders